Skip to main content

 }

-1. Plain SQL - alternatively, you can use plain SQL DDL commands to define your database schema.
-For example:
+2. SQL - Standard SQL DDL definitions to define your database schema:

 CREATE TABLE `users` (